Francesco-Rizzi/React-Awesome-Search-Box/README.md

 # React GitHub Users Search ⚛🐙🔍

-## Interactively query the GitHub Users API through a React based well-designed search box.
+## A React based, interactive, keyboard accessible and well-designed search box.

 ### How to run: